junxit/us-congress-bills-110/metadata.md

 - 2007-08-03 — Placed on the Union Calendar, Calendar No. 185.
 - 2007-08-03 — Reported by the Committee on Financial Services.
 H. Rept.
 110-295.
 - 2007-08-03 — Reported by the Committee on Financial Services.
 H. Rept.
 110-295.
+- 2007-09-05 — Rules Committee Resolution H. Res.
+633 Reported to House.
+Rule provides for consideration of H.R.
+2786 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is open to amendments.
+- 2007-09-06 — Amendment (A001) offered by Mr. Watt. (consideration: CR H10183-10184; text: CR H10183)
+- 2007-09-06 — Amendment (A002) offered by Mr. Boren to the Watt amendment (A001). (consideration: CR H10184-10185; text: CR H10184)
+- 2007-09-06 — Amendment (A003) offered by Mr. Pearce. (consideration: CR H10185-10187; text: CR H10186)
+- 2007-09-06 — Amendment (A004) offered by Mr. Westmoreland. (consideration: CR H10187-10190, H10193-10194; text: CR H10187)
+- 2007-09-06 — Amendment (A005) offered by Mr. King (IA). (consideration: CR H10190-10191, H10194-10195; text: CR H10190)
+- 2007-09-06 — Amendment (A006) offered by Mr. Price (GA). (consideration: CR H10191-10193, H10195; text: CR H10191)
+- 2007-09-06 — Amendment agreed to Committee of the Whole
+- 2007-09-06 — Amendment agreed to Committee of the Whole
+- 2007-09-06 — Amendment agreed to Committee of the Whole
+- 2007-09-06 — Amendment agreed to Committee of the Whole
+- 2007-09-06 — Amendment failed in Committee of the Whole
+- 2007-09-06 — Amendment failed in Committee of the Whole
+- 2007-09-06 — Considered under the provisions of rule H. Res.
+633. (consideration: CR H10182-10196)
+- 2007-09-06 — DEBATE - The Committe of the Whole proceeded with debate on the Boren amendment to the Watt amendment under the five-minute rule.
+- 2007-09-06 — DEBATE - The Committee of the Whole proceeded with debate on the King (IA) amendment under the five-minute rule.
+- 2007-09-06 — DEBATE - The Committee of the Whole proceeded with debate on the Pearce amendment under the five-minute rule.
+- 2007-09-06 — DEBATE - The Committee of the Whole proceeded with debate on the Price (GA) amendment under the five-minute rule.
+- 2007-09-06 — DEBATE - The Committee of the Whole proceeded with debate on the Watt amendment under the five-minute rule.
+- 2007-09-06 — DEBATE - The Committee of the Whole proceeded with debate on the Westmoreland amendment under the five-minute rule.
+- 2007-09-06 — House amendment agreed to: On agreeing to the Boren amendment (A002) Agreed to by voice vote.
+- 2007-09-06 — House amendment agreed to: On agreeing to the King (IA) amendment (A005) Agreed to by recorded vote: 263 - 146 (Roll no. 857).
+- 2007-09-06 — House amendment agreed to: On agreeing to the Pearce amendment (A003) Agreed to by voice vote.
+- 2007-09-06 — House amendment agreed to: On agreeing to the Watt amendment (A001) as amended Agreed to by voice vote.
+- 2007-09-06 — House amendment not agreed to: On agreeing to the Price (GA) amendment (A006) Failed by recorded vote: 184 - 228 (Roll no. 858).
+- 2007-09-06 — House amendment not agreed to: On agreeing to the Westmoreland amendment (A004) Failed by recorded vote: 112 - 298 (Roll no. 856).
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered
+- 2007-09-06 — House amendment offered/reported by : Amendment (A001) offered by Mr. Watt.(consideration: CR H10183-10184; text: CR H10183)
+- 2007-09-06 — House amendment offered/reported by : Amendment (A002) offered by Mr. Boren to the Watt amendment (A001).(consideration: CR H10184-10185; text: CR H10184)
+- 2007-09-06 — House amendment offered/reported by : Amendment (A003) offered by Mr. Pearce.(consideration: CR H10185-10187; text: CR H10186)
+- 2007-09-06 — House amendment offered/reported by : Amendment (A004) offered by Mr. Westmoreland.(consideration: CR H10187-10190, H10193-10194; text: CR H10187)
+- 2007-09-06 — House amendment offered/reported by : Amendment (A005) offered by Mr. King (IA).(consideration: CR H10190-10191, H10194-10195; text: CR H10190)
+- 2007-09-06 — House amendment offered/reported by : Amendment (A006) offered by Mr. Price (GA).(consideration: CR H10191-10193, H10195; text: CR H10191)
+- 2007-09-06 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+633 and Rule XVIII.
+- 2007-09-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-06 — On agreeing to the Boren amendment (A002) Agreed to by voice vote.
+- 2007-09-06 — On agreeing to the King (IA) amendment (A005) Agreed to by recorded vote: 263 - 146 (Roll no. 857).
+- 2007-09-06 — On agreeing to the Pearce amendment (A003) Agreed to by voice vote.
+- 2007-09-06 — On agreeing to the Price (GA) amendment (A006) Failed by recorded vote: 184 - 228 (Roll no. 858).
+- 2007-09-06 — On agreeing to the Watt amendment (A001) as amended Agreed to by voice vote.
+- 2007-09-06 — On agreeing to the Westmoreland amendment (A004) Failed by recorded vote: 112 - 298 (Roll no. 856).
+- 2007-09-06 — On passage Passed by the Yeas and Nays: 333 - 75 (Roll no. 859).
+- 2007-09-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on the King (IA) amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. King (IA) demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Price (GA) amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Price (GA) demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Westmoreland amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Westmoreland demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-06 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 333 - 75 (Roll no. 859).
+- 2007-09-06 — Roll call votes on amendments in House
+- 2007-09-06 — Roll call votes on amendments in House
+- 2007-09-06 — Roll call votes on amendments in House
+- 2007-09-06 — Rule H. Res.
+633 passed House.
+- 2007-09-06 — Rule provides for consideration of H.R.
+2786 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is open to amendments.
+- 2007-09-06 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+2786.
+- 2007-09-06 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2007-09-06 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2786.
+- 2007-09-06 — The Speaker designated the Honorable Tim Holden to act as Chairman of the Committee.
+- 2007-09-06 — The previous question was ordered pursuant to the rule. (consideration: CR H10195)
+- 2007-09-06 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.